 Let me use reproach as material for longsuffering.

 Let me use praise as material for humility.

 Let me use pleasures as material for temperance.

 Let me use pain as material for endurance.

 The idea behind this prayer is that everything that life brings our way can be harnessed and used in God’s service.
 There is no circumstance that can’t be redeemed.
 Good days, bad days, ups, downs, joys, and heartbreaks can all produce what Baillie calls “the fruits of holiness.”

-A life filled with nothing but disappointment will conform you to some of the image of Christ but not all of it.
-A life filled with nothing but success will conform you to some of the image of Christ but not all of it.
-It really does take the whole gamut of human experiences to conform the Christian to the complete image of the Savior.
+You see, a life filled with nothing but disappointment will conform a Christian to some of the image of Christ but not all of it.
+Likewise, a life filled with nothing but success will conform a Christian to some of the image of Christ but not all of it.
+It really does take the whole gamut of human experiences to conform a Christian to the complete image of the Savior.

 And how do we become more and more conformed to that image in this life?
-We allow God to use all of life’s varied circumstances to mold and shape us.
+We allow God to use ALL of life’s varied circumstances to mold and shape us.
 That’s why John Baillie’s prayer is so worth praying.
-Why not pray it today?
-Better yet, why not make it a daily part of your praying?
-It’s not hard to memorize and it will help you to truly grab hold of the teaching of Romans 8:28-29.
+So, Christian, why not pray it today?
+Better yet, why not make it a part of your daily praying?
+After all, it’s really not all that hard to memorize, and it will help you to truly grab hold of the teaching of Romans 8:28-29.